geniusrabbit/adcorelib/price/prices.md

 The percentage of revenue that the owner of the Zone/SmartLink/AdAccessPoint receives.

-## ComissionShareFactor
+## CommissionShareFactor

-The percentage of revenue that the ad network receives.
+The percentage of revenue that the AdNetwork receives.

 ## RevenueShareReduceFactor

 Correction factor of the target endpoint.
-The percentage of revenue that the owner of the Zone/SmartLink/AdAccessPoint will be excluded as potential descrepancy.
+The percentage of revenue that the owner of the `Zone`/`SmartLink`/`AdAccessPoint` will be excluded as potential descrepancy.

 ## PriceCorrectionReduceFactor